Wilfrid Lewis Lloyd

-Major General Wilfrid Lewis Lloyd CBE, DSO and Bar, MC (1 March 1896 – 22 January 1944) was an officer in the British Army and the British Indian Army during the First and Second world wars.
+Major-General Wilfrid Lewis Lloyd, CBE, DSO and Bar, MC (1 March 1896 – 22 January 1944) was an officer in the British Army and the British Indian Army during the First and Second world wars.

 Early life

 Lloyd was born in York, England, on 1 March 1896, son of Major Ernest Thomas Lloyd (1860-1935), formerly of the Bengal Civil Service, and his wife Ethel Mary (died 1961), second daughter of Sir Richard Dansey Green-Price, 2nd Baronet.
 Sir Guy Lloyd, 1st Baronet (1890-1987), another future British Army officer and Member of Parliament, was his elder brother.

 First World War

 Lloyd was commissioned into the 7th (Service) Battalion of the King's Shropshire Light Infantry in September 1914, arrived in France in October 1915, and fought with the regiment until 1917, winning a Military Cross during the Battle of the Somme.
+The citation for the medal reads:

 In 1917 he transferred to the Indian Army and was attached to 4th / 39th Garwhal Rifles.
 He was later to join the 19th Hyderabad Regiment.

 He remained in the army during the interwar period, attending the Staff College, Camberley from 1927−1928.